thisispivi/Deep-Learning-Spotify/README.md

 ### Check Values
 It is important also to check if all the data are normalized.
 So if the code finds some values that are bigger than 1 and lower than 0, a normalization step will be performed.

-The dataset isn't all normalized.
+The dataset isn't all normalized, so we need to process it.

 ### Outliers
 We also checked if there are many outliers using a box plot chart.

 ![Boxplot](img/boxplot.png)

-As we can see there are a lot of outliers (the points on the left and on the right of the bars).
+As we can see many of the columns have outliers.
+So in a future step there will be the possibility to fix them.

 ### Skewness